mrichar1/jsonapi-vuex/README.md

 There are a number of features which are worth explaining in more detail.
 Many of these can be configured - see the [Configuration](#configuration) section.

-- _Includes_ - If the JSONAPI record contains an `includes` section, the data in this will be added to the store alongisde the 'main' records.
+- _Includes_ - If the JSONAPI record contains an `includes` section, the data in this will be added to the store alongside the 'main' records.
 (If includes are not used, then you will need to use [`getRelated`](#getrelated) to fetch relationships).

 - _Follow relationships_ - `Relationships` specified as `data` resources in the JSONAPI data will be added alongside the attributes in the restructured data 'root' as a `get` getter property.
 Querying this key will return the record from the store, if present.
 Additionally, helper methods will be added to `_jv` to make dealing with these easier (see [Helper functions](#helper-functions))